GroupProject2020/Ovito/doc/python/introduction/examples.rst

 Example O2: Including data plots in rendered images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following script demonstrates how to use the `Matplotlib <http://matplotlib.org>`_ Python module to render a histogram on top the three-dimensional visualization.
-The histogram data is dynamically computed by a :py:class:`~ovito.modifiers.HistogramModifier` in the data pipeline in this example.
+Ths user-defined viewport overlay function demonstrates how to use the `Matplotlib <http://matplotlib.org>`_ Python module to render the radial distribution function, which is dynamically computed by a :py:class:`~ovito.modifiers.CoordinationAnalysisModifier` in the data pipeline, on top the three-dimensional visualization.

 .. image:: /../manual/images/viewport_overlays/python_script_plot_example.png

 .. literalinclude:: ../example_snippets/overlay_data_plot.py
-  :lines: 4-42
+  :lines: 4-40

 .. _example_highlight_particle_overlay: